 Tensioning

 When shaping your dough, you want to create a nice surface tension.
-Imagine a taught balloon – that's the kind of gentle tightness you're aiming for.
+(Imagine a taught balloon – that's the kind of gentle tightness you're aiming for.)

-To create Tension, use minimal flour on your work surface and hands.
+To create Tension, use a little flour on your work surface and hands.
 Too much flour makes it harder.
 Gently stretch the dough outwards with your fingertips, then fold it back onto itself, like a business letter.
-Repeat a few times. use the heels of your palms to push the dough gently away from you on the counter.
+Repeat a few times.
+Use the heels of your palms to push the dough gently away from you on the counter.
 Then, with your fingertips, pull the dough back towards you, folding it slightly over itself.
 Repeat this push-pull motion a few times, rotating the dough 90 degrees each time.

 Once you've got a nice round shape, pinch the seam closed at the bottom.
 Give it a final gentle squeeze all around to create a smooth, taught surface – like a balloon!